BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 - Identification of objects, actions, and scenes.
 - Synchronized narration with video playback.

-## Hardware and software used to build solution
+## Hardware and software used to build my solution

 List for system requirements and supported GPUs: